munterfi/bgpy/README.md

 ## Main process

 1. Sets up a file-based communication.
-2. Calls the background processes using `Popen` from the `subprocess` module.
+2. Starts the background process using `Popen` from the `subprocess` module.
 3. Sends a dummy command `RUN` with arguments to the background processes.
 4. Exits and closes communication, which triggers the `KILL` command in the background processes.